All Collections

 Imagine this scenario...

-You're delivering a package and you ask the customer for their ID (as it includes an age-restricted item).
-As soon as you ask for the ID, the customer's face changes from a smile 😀 to a frown 😡.
+You (or your substitute) are delivering a package and you ask the customer for their ID (as it includes an age-restricted item).
+As soon as you (or your substitute) ask for the ID, the customer's face changes from a smile 😀 to a frown 😡.

 Rings a bell?
 Because we know situations like this can happen.

-So what should you do if such a situation occurs again?
+So what should you (or your substitute) do if such a situation occurs again?

 STEP-BY-STEP GUIDE